 As energy efficiency becomes more and more prevalent in society, you may notice the abbreviation SEER.
 This stands for Seasonal Energy Efficiency Ratio and relates to your HVAC system and a rating which expresses the cooling efficiency of your AC and heat pump in a typical season.

-Here, we’ll talk a bit about the SEER rating, what it is, how it’s calculated, and why it matters.
+Here, we’ll talk a bit about what it is, how it’s calculated, and why it matters.

 Why Does SEER Matter for my HVAC System?